 Revocation; appeal; hearing.

-If a violation is not corrected within 10 days of the service of a notice thereof, or any extension or abbreviation given, the inspecting officer may serve an order upon the owner, operator and/or registered agent that the certificate is revoked and occupancy prohibited, effective five days from the service thereof.
+If a violation is not corrected within 10 days of the service of a notice thereof, or any extension or abbreviation given, the inspecting officer may serve an order upon the owner, operator and/or registered agent that the certificate of registration and certificate of occupancy are revoked, and occupancy prohibited, effective five days from the service thereof.

 The City of Woodbury may, by resolution of the Mayor and Council, direct the abatement of a nuisance to correct a defect, or put the premises in such proper condition so as to comply with the requirements of this chapter, and the costs thereof, upon the certification to it by the public officer of the amount of the costs, shall be charged as a lien against the subject lands and premises and shall be added to and become and form part of the taxes next to be assessed and levied upon such lands and premises, to bear interest at the same rate as taxes, and shall be collected and enforced in the same manner as taxes.